hhaider000/Python-Projects/README.md

 - 👋 Hi, I’m Hamad
-- 👀 I’m a chemical engineer who is interested in programming and data science
+- 👀 I’m a chemical engineer who is extremely interested in programming and data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and planning to learn every programming lanugage out there
-- 💞️ I’m looking to collaborate on learning opportunities
+- 💞️ I’m looking to collaborate on learning opportunities or any difficult projects
-- 📫 How to reach me
+- 📫 Reach me on Twitter @hhaider000

 <!---
 hhaider000/hhaider000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.